carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 - "How do I use my own functions?"
 - "How can I make my functions most usable for my collaborators?"
 objectives:
-- "Identify the components of a python package"
+- "Identify the components of a Python package"
 - "Apply a template for packaging existing code"
 - "Update the packaged project after modifying the code"
 - "Install and update a local or GitHub-hosted package"
 keypoints:
 - "Packaged code is reusable within and across systems"
-- "A python package consists of modules"
+- "A Python package consists of modules"
 - "Projects can be distributed in many ways and installed with a package manager"
 ---